INFECTED BLOOD INQUIRY

 The Government established the Inquiry in 2017, a decision I wholeheartedly supported as thousands of people who expected treatment in our world-class NHS were failed.
 This is a scandal that never should have happened.
 The Terms of Reference for the Inquiry are incredibly vast and will cover why patients were given contaminated products; the family impact this has had; how the authorities and the Government has continued to respond; the support available; and whether there was any form of cover-up.

 This Inquiry is judge-led by Sir Brian Longstaff QC and has an Expert Panel with over 1,300 members, including victims of the scandal.
 This Inquiry will confront the injustices and unfairness that victims have faced and will demand the answers that they deserve.
-I look forward to its final report which is currently due to be published in mid-2023.
-The Government are considering Sir Robert’s recommendations and the Minister will provide an update to the House as this work progresses.
+I look forward to its final report and Ministers will provide updates to the House as this work progresses.

 READ MORE: